-A retrospective comparison of assessment results for the years 1993-2011 indicates the current estimated trend in spawning biomass for 1990-2010 is consistent with previous estimates (Fig. 1.26, top panel).
-All time series show a similar pattern of decreasing spawning biomass in the 1990s followed by a period of greater stability in 2000s.
+A retrospective comparison of assessment results for the years 1993-2013 indicates the current estimated trend in spawning biomass for 1990-2013 is consistent with previous estimates (Fig. 1.24, top panel).
+All time series show a similar pattern of decreasing spawning biomass in the 1990s, a period of greater stability in 2000s, followed by an increase starting in 2008.
 There appear to be no consistent pattern of bias in estimates of ending year biomass, but assessment errors are clearly correlated over time, such that there are runs of over estimates and under estimates.
-The estimated 2011 age composition from the current assessment is similar to projected 2011 age composition in the 2010 assessment (Fig. 1.26, bottom panel).
-The largest change is the estimate of the age-2 fish (2009 year class), which is about half the size of the project value of 0.7 billion (= mean recruitment) in last year's assessment.
+Because of the high survey biomass estimates in 2013, a moderate retrospective pattern is evident between the current assessment and the last two assessments, where the spawning biomass has been revised upwards with each assessment.
+The estimated 2013 age composition from the current assessment is reasonably consistent with the projected 2013 age composition in the 2012 assessment (Fig. 1.24, bottom panel), although the 2013 assessment estimates slightly higher abundance for pollock age four and older, and lower abundance for younger pollock.
+The largest change is the estimate of the age-1 fish (2012 year class), which is four times the projected value in last year's assessment.
+In the 2012 assessment, the age-1 abundance would have been equal to average recruitment, but in this year's assessment this estimate is informed by survey estimates from the 2013 acoustic and bottom trawl surveys.
+The CV of the recruitment estimate of the 2012 year class is 0.24, but past experience suggests that the actual uncertainty of initial recruitment estimates tends to greater than indicated by the assessment model.